A Successful Year

 People First Approach

 The strategy at Liberty has been two pronged where there was a clear investment in growing the business there have been measures and efforts to protect our business and incorporate future-proofing measures.
 In under 10 years the number of employees at Liberty has doubled which has allowed us to handle the growth whilst maintaining the same professional service.
-It’s also meant that dedicated departments such as Asset, Legal and Compliance have been able to be developed and a reliance on third parties reduced thus improving efficiency which clients end up benefitting from.
+It’s also that dedicated departments such as Asset, Legal and Compliance have been able to be developed and a reliance on third parties reduced thus improving efficiency which clients end up benefitting from.

 Laura Roberts, Legal Director comments: